MattePalte/thinking-like-a-developer/INSTALL.md

     ```code
     heroku create <app_name_you_want_it_to_be>
     ```
 1. Add a new heroku remote.
-In this project CLI:
+Go to the folder where you cloned this project andn run:
     ```code
     git remote add heroku https://git.heroku.com/<app_name_you_want_it_to_be>.git
     ```